Rossen Gergov

 Latest Releases

 Rossen Gergov is internationally recognised for his work both on the symphony orchestra platform and on the opera stage.
 A conductor with equal enthusiasm for both traditional and contemporary opera productions, he has an impressive command of the opera canon from Mozart to newly commissioned works.
-He is a regular guest conductor in Sofia with the Sofia Philharmonic Orchestra and also the Sofia Opera and Ballet, and previously held the position of Chief Conductor of the Bulgarian National Radio Symphony Orchestra until 2017.
+He is a regular guest conductor with the Sofia Philharmonic Orchestra and also the Sofia Opera and Ballet, and previously held the position of Chief Conductor of the Bulgarian National Radio Symphony Orchestra.

-Amongst Rossen’s conducting highlights from the recent season 2022-23 were performances of the new production of Wagner’s Der Fliegende Holländer with Sofia Opera, the production with which he made his debut.
+Amongst Rossen’s highlights from recent seasons were performances of the new production of Wagner’s Der Fliegende Holländer with Sofia Opera.
 He also conducted the Sofia Philharmonic with trumpet soloist Peter Makedonski, the Pleven Philharmonic in a concerto concert where his three sons were the soloists, and made returns to Tokyo Metropolitan Symphony Orchestra, and Pomeranian Philharmonic Bydgoszcz.

 He has a close relationship with Japanese orchestras, having conducted the Tokyo New City Orchestra, Tokyo Philharmonic Orchestra, Tokyo Symphony Orchestra, Osaka Symphony Orchestra, Yomiuri Nippon Symphony Orchestra, Nagoya Philharmonic, Kyoto Symphony, Hiroshima Symphony and Sapporo Symphony.
-Across Western and Eastern Europe, he has appeared with …
+Across Europe, he has appeared with the Bamberger Symphoniker, DSO Berlin, Orchestre Philharmonique du Luxembourg, Orchestre National de Montpellier, Orquesta Sinfónica del Principado de Asturias, BBC Symphony Orchestra and BBC Scottish Symphony Orchestra, Ensemble Modern, Vienna Symphony Orchestra, Polish National Radio Orchestra, Katowice, Sinfonieorchester Basel, Pomeranian State Philharmonic, SWR Symphonieorchester, Noord Nederlands Orkest, and the Orquestra Sinfónica Portuguesa, and in China, with the China National Symphony Orchestra, and Sichuan Symphony Orchestra.